Johnno Dean

 Johnno Dean is a fictional character from the British soap opera Hollyoaks, played originally by Mark Powley.
-He first appeared in October 2002, and from April 2003 was replaced by Colin Wells until his exit on 22 July 2005.
+He first appeared in November 2002, and from April 2003 was replaced by Colin Wells until his exit on 22 July 2005.
 The character returned on 26 to 31 October 2017 for a guest stint to coincide with the exit of his former wife, Frankie Osborne (Helen Pearson).

 Casting

 Mark Powley originally played Johnno but the role was recast in 2003 with Colin Wells.
 Hollyoaks did not anticipate Johnno becoming a central character.
 Powley could not renew his contract due to commitments in place to other projects.
 A spokesperson for the show revealed that they were delighted to cast Wells in the role, but warned he would not be like the "lothario" character Jake Booth he previously played in rival soap opera Crossroads.
+Wells departed the soap in 2005, and later revealed that part of the reason he left was to care for his children, who both have a rare form of Mitochondrial disease.

 On 6 October 2017, it was announced that Wells had reprised his role and would return during the week commencing 23 October.
 Johnno returns as part of "a huge new storyline" for the Osborne family.
 He tempts his former wife Frankie Osborne (Helen Pearson) to join him on the road as a Cher tribute act, leaving her to make the big decision of whether to leave her husband and family in Chester.